Access as Pedagogy: A Case for Embracing Feminist Pedagogy in Open and Distance Learning

 Section on webpage: Feminist Pedagogy – Online

-Tenets: Connecting to the personal and to communities outside of academia.
-Building equity, trust, mutual respect, and support.
-Considering alternative histories and narratives.
+Tenets: Promoting reflexivity.
+Promoting cooperative learning.
+Examining how gender, intersecting with other social categories, structures our lives, learning, and knowledge production, access to resources and information.
+Examining the “why” in addition to the “what”.
 Humanizing online teaching/learning.
 Creating cultures of care in online classrooms.
 Examining (dis)embodiment in virtual teaching/learning.
 Using technology intentionally to build communities and enhance learning.

 Date: 2009